High Blood Pressure

 The main difference is their mechanism of action.
 They are all administered in a very similar way, as a one a day tablet.
 Because some have a slightly different way of working than others, they may be more or less suitable for some people with certain medical conditions.

 Should I take ACE inhibitors, or combination treatment?

 It depends on which is better suited for you, and which stage of treatment you are currently at.
 For instance, ACE inhibitors may be used as an initial medicinal approach; and if this is not effective, a combination product also containing a diuretic may be prescribed.
-Take a look at our product pages to learn more, and if you are still not sure, ask your doctor or pharmacist.

 Are there different side effects?